Purpose and Aims of the role

-- Have fun!
+- Have FUN!

 What support will I be given?

-- Specific training relevant to the role
+- training to support you in your role

-- Ongoing support and supervision
+- regular 1:1 support and supervision

 Due to Health and Safety requirements you must be at least 18 years of age to undertake this volunteering role.